A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical method

-Afterward, the implied evolution shown in Eq. (\ref{equ22}) can be changed into the following explicit equation:
+Afterward, the implicit equation Eq. (\ref{eq_dphi}) can be transformed into the following explicit equation:

-The evolution equations for the microscopic distribution functions and the macroscopic conservative variables are shown in Eqs. (\ref{equ24}) and (\ref{equ26}), respectively.
-The entire scheme may be established after the distribution functions $\phi \left( {\mathbf{x}_{f}},\mathbf{\xi },t_{n+1/2}^{{}} \right)$ at the cell interface are obtained.

-The origin UGKS and DUGKS use analytic and numerical quadrature solutions respectively to obtain $\phi \left( {\mathbf{x}_{f}},\mathbf{\xi },t_{n+1/2}^{{}} \right)$.
-In this study, the simplified multi-scale flux is built by using the numerical quadrature solution.
-The characteristic line (in the direction of particle velocity) is integrated by using Eq. (\ref{equ21}) from $t_{n}$ to $t_{n+1/2}$.
-The characteristic line ends at the midpoint of the cell interface, as shown in Fig. \ref{fig01}.
+The evolution equations for the microscopic distribution functions and the macroscopic conservative variables are shown in Eqs. (\ref{eq_W}) and (\ref{eq_update_phi}), respectively.
+The entire scheme may be established after the distribution functions $\phi \left( {\bm{x}_{f}},\bm{\xi },t_{n+1/2}^{{}} \right)$ at the cell interface are obtained.
+In this study, the simplified multi-scale flux is built by using the characteristic difference solution of the Boltzmann model equation \cite{zhang2023unified}.
+The Eq. (\ref{eq_phi}) is integrated along the characteristic line (in the direction of particle velocity) from $t_{n}$ to $t_{n+1/2}$ and the characteristic line ends at the midpoint of the cell interface, as shown in Fig. \ref{fig01}.
 This procedure is described by the following equation: